-Located in the middle of Bella Vista on Highway 299 East is Company 33.
-The company is staffed by 20 volunteers and has 5 new recruits, awaiting training to become responders; and is led by Volunteer Chief Ron Smith and Assistant Volunteer Chief Bob Baker.
-In 2018 Company 33 had the highest call volume in its history, being dispatched to 592 calls, with 352, approximately 59%, of the call being outside of their immediate response area.
+Located in the middle of town on Highway 299 east in Bella Vista is Company 33.
+The company is staffed by 20 volunteers and is led by Volunteer Chief Ron Smith and Assistant Volunteer Chief Bob Baker.
+In 2019 Company 33 had the highest call volume in its history, being dispatched to 651 calls.
 The Company's immediate response area covers about 40 square miles with a population of approximately 2,800.

-In addition to running calls Company 33 also attended 5,000 hours of training to acquire skills and knowledge to fight wildland and structure, assist in medical emergencies, traffic accidents, public assist, hazardous materials.
-Company 33 not only worked on local large fires but assisted with strike teams for a total of 17 assignments.
-Strike team assignments included the Creek, Stoll, Flat, Mendocino, Carr, Camp, and Delta.
-The Company completed a total of 8,803 hours on wildland fires, with three volunteer firefighters surpassing 1,000 hours each during various assignments.
-Along with time spent on the fires the Company had 1908 hours of hard cover on the engines, and multiple assignments to cover City of Redding stations.
+In addition to running calls, Company 33 also attended 5,000 hours of training to acquire skills and knowledge to fight wildland and structure fires; and assist in medical emergencies, traffic accidents, public assist, and hazardous materials response.
+This year Company 33 held the first annual Old Bella Vista Days during a weekend in October as a fundraiser for the volunteer company.

 Company 33's protection area includes gas stations, restaurants, churches, post office, grocery store, water district office, elementary school and several other commercial buildings.
-Company 33 also responds closely with Shasta College, Jones Valley and Palo Cedro and Ingot Canyon.
+The response area includes Highway 299 east which is heavily traveled.
+There is also access to Lake Shasta through Dry Creek Road to access two of the marinas on the lake, increasing vehicle traffic in the summer months.
+Company 33 also responds closely with Shasta College, Jones Valley, Palo Cedro and Oak Run fire stations.